wesleykruger/challenge-calculator/README.md

 ### Input Format

 The calculator accepts input in the following format:
-- Two numbers separated by a comma
+- Two numbers separated by a comma or a newline character (`\n`)
 - Numbers can be positive or negative
 - Numbers can be decimal or whole
 - Empty input is allowed
 - Missing numbers are treated as zero
-- Whitespace is allowed around numbers and commas
+- Whitespace is allowed around numbers and delimiters

 ### Logging